Recently, a Dragonfly mom named Lauren Young wrote a thank you letter to The Dragonfly Foundation…

 Lauren, working closely with our friends at ChiliDog Pictures (and with the help of Cincinnati Children’s Hospital Medical Center), went the extra mile and recreated her/her family’s experience as Dragonflies.

-The video (below) contains a shortened version of her original letter.
-The original version of her letter follows below the video.
+The video (above) contains a shortened version of her original letter.
+Here is the original version of her letter:

 Reprinted with permission: